 The surgeon then trims away any excess skin that is obstructing vision or contributing to a droopy or tired appearance.
 Excess fat is then trimmed and muscles are repositioned.
 The remaining skin is lifted and reattached for a more youthful look.
 Finally, the incisions are closed with fine sutures.

 After the procedure, the initial swelling and bruising takes one to two weeks to resolve.
-Subsequently, several months elapse before the final result becomes obvious.
+Subsequently, several months elapse before the final lead to becomes obvious.
 The results of a blepharoplasty procedure lasts for about 5 to 7 years or until age supersedes the corrective measures.

 Depending upon the scope of the procedure, the operation takes one to three hours to complete.